 Force Them to Prove Their Case

-Remember: they need to be able to provide documentation proving that they own your debt to the court.
-If they can’t provide that documentation (or you can prove their documentation is fake), you can request that the case be judged in your favor or tossed out.
+Remember: The debt collector must be able to provide the court with documentation proving that they own your debt.
+If they can’t provide that documentation (or you can prove their documentation is fake), you can request that the judge rule the case in your favor or toss it out.

-Pro tip: Do not try to call them yourself if you get a court notice from LVNV Funding.
+Pro tip: Do not try to contact LVNV Funding (or Resurgent) yourself if you get a court notice.
 While it will be tempting to try to make the problem go away, it could make things worse.
-Talk to an attorney, and make sure that you appear on your designated court date.
+Talk to an attorney, and ensure you appear on your designated court date.

 Check Your Credit Reports